nielsenjared/in-g/README.md

 GitHub user contribution graphs look a lot like digital audio sequencers, so why not play them like music?
 There are five hex values associated with GitHub contribution graphs, so I based the audio on a pentatonic scale in the key of G. (GABDE, or do re mi so la).
 Each day of the week is an octave, with Sunday the highest pitch and Saturday the lowest.

-GitHub has a well-documented API, but I could not find a straightforward means of getting a user’s contribution graph using it.
+GitHub has a well-documented API, but I could not find a straightforward means of accessing a user’s contribution graph using it.

 Let’s scrape it!

 ## Server Side

-For the purposes of this tutorial I am going to assume you have an understanding of Node do not have either experience with web scraping or web audio.
+For the purposes of this tutorial I am going to assume you have an understanding of Node but do not have either experience with web scraping or web audio.
 If you are new to Node, you can download and install it here https://nodejs.org/en/ There are countless tutorials to get you started.
+I recommend [MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs).

 Using our browser’s Inspect tools, we can see that a GitHub user graph is rendered in an `<svg>` element containing nested `<g>` elements containing `<rect>` elements.
 Notice there are seven `<rect>` elements and each has a corresponding `data-date` attribute.
 This is each week rendered as rectangles in a column, beginning with Sunday and ending with Saturday.
 What we want to scrape is the `fill` attribute associated with each `<rect>`.